zyeap/learn-c-hard-way/0-setup-and-makefile/readme.md

 1. Create environment variable CFLAGS="-Wall"
 	- Command line option to add "-Wall" to cc command that make runs
+	- -Wall enables all of the compiler's warning messages
 ```

 - Instead of running make, we can create a Makefile